Portrait of Harold Jeppe by Sir William Rothenstein, 1935

 Harold Jeppe in “ARTLOOK” 9 – August, 1967

-Thereafter he joined the Goodman Gallery, Johannesburg
+through Gallery 21, Johannesburg.
+He joined the Goodman Gallery, Johannesburg in 1973

 Harold Jeppe – a man of wide ranging interests - passed away on 4th March, 1975 of heart failure,